Aplank14/jobs/README.md

     python logger.py

+To run without sending an email:

+    python logger.py -n

+For development, set the environment variable `DEV` to `True`.
+Then, you can test a single scraper function name using the following:

+    python logger.py -f discord

-On Windows you can setup a scheduled task with `Task Scheduler` to run the logger automatically.
+To run periodically, on Windows you can setup a scheduled task with `Task Scheduler` to run the logger automatically.
+On Linux just use Cron!
 1. Create a new task in `Task Scheduler`
 2. Set trigger to be whatever frequency you wish
 3. Action should be "Start a program"